raflibangsawan/simple-calculator/README.md

-# simple-calculator
+# Simple Calculator
-HTML, CSS, and JS practice purposes
+HTML, CSS, and JS practice purposes for my basic frontend bootcamp task.

+## How to use it?
+You can simply download the folder and open index.html